 Tasmania boasts many beautiful scenic drives.
 One of my favourites is the road which ascends from Deloraine, in the north, up the side of the central plateau.
 Steep climbs, hairpin bends, lush forest and panoramic views make for a pleasant driving experience.

 The road is known as the either the Lakes Highway, or the Highland Lakes Road, depending on which map you read.
 Both are preferable to its other designation, the A5.
 Beginning from the small town of Deloraine, it traverses lush green farmland before starting its climb - and what a climb!
 From just 230 metres above sea level, it reaches 1209m at its highest point, which for Australia is a very large altitude gain in a relatively short distance.
 The vegetation also changes dramatically over the half hour drive, and the drop in temperature is very noticeable if you drive with the windows down.

 Once climbing, tight bends force a reduction in speed, which allows a better appreciation of the forest the road passes through.
-Towards the top of the climb, one large flat parking area and another with limited parking (and a lookout) provide good views over the coastal plains and the plateau escarpment.
+Towards the top of the climb, a small lookout on the east side of the road, with limited parking, provides good views over the coastal plains and the plateau escarpment.

 When the plateau's top is reached, the road flattens out and winds through low sub-alpine landscapes vastly different from the country down below.
 You really feel like you're in another world, and climatically speaking, you are.
 A short side road leads to Pine Lake - apart from the the lake there is a half hour walk trail featuring pencil pines, which are unique to Tasmania.